dethdkn/ldap-passwords/docs/guide/index.md

 # Getting Started

 **Welcome to the documentation for the ldap-passwords package, a collection of tools for generating LDAP password hashes using various algorithms.
-This package includes two sub-packages: ldap-md5 and ldap-sha512.
+This package includes three sub-packages: ldap-md5, ldap-sha and ldap-sha512.
 You have the flexibility to either install the combined package or choose specific algorithms based on your requirements.**

 ## Option 1: Install ldap-passwords (Includes everything)